quickfeed/quickfeed/doc/teacher.md

 The format of this file will describe various aspects of an assignment, such as submission deadline, approve: manual or automatic, which script file to run to test the assignment, etc.
 See below for an example.

-The `solutions` folder should never be shared with anyone except teachers.
-This folder is not used by Autograder, but is created as a placeholder for the teaching staff to prepare and test the assignments locally.
-This folder will typically be used as the source for creating the `assignments` folder and `tests` folder.

-Currently, teaching staff needs to populate these repositories manually for the course.
-This is important so as to prevent revealing commit history from old instances.
+We recommend that course-info and source templates for assignments, tests and solution code are kept in a separate organization and repository that can be maintained over multiple years.
+Then a member of the teaching staff can copy course-info, the code template for assignments and tests to the corresponding repositories in the present-year's organization, either manually or with scripts.

 That is, these repositories should not be cloned or forked from an old version of the course.
+This approach prevents accidentally revealing commit history from old course instances.

 ## Teaching assistants